SkafteNicki/dtu_mlops/s7_deployment/apis.md

 <figcaption> <a href="https://dev.to/adidoshi/http-request-methods-16ik"> Image credit </a> </figcaption>
 </figure>

-The common way of of sending requests are called HTTP (Hypertext Transfer Protocol).
+The common way of sending requests is called HTTP (Hypertext Transfer Protocol).
 It is essentially a specification of the intermediary transportation method between the client and server.
-A HTTP request essentially consist of two
+An HTTP request essentially consists of two
 parts:

 * A request URL: the location of the server we want to send our request to
-* A request Method: what action we want to perform on the server.
+* A request Method: describing what action we want to perform on the server

 The common request methods are (case sensitive):